apache/flink/docs/content/docs/dev/datastream/sources.md

 ## The Split Reader API

-The core SourceReader API is fully asynchronous and requires implementations to manage asynchronous split reading manually.
+The core `SourceReader` API is fully asynchronous and requires implementations to manually manage reading splits asynchronously.
 However, in practice, most sources perform blocking operations, like blocking *poll()* calls on clients (for example the `KafkaConsumer`), or blocking I/O operations on distributed file systems (HDFS, S3, ...).
 To make this compatible with the asynchronous Source API, these blocking (synchronous) operations need to happen in separate threads, which hand over the data to the asynchronous part of the reader.

 The {{< gh_link file="flink-connectors/flink-connector-base/src/main/java/org/apache/flink/connector/base/source/reader/splitreader/SplitReader.java" name="SplitReader" >}} is the high-level API for simple synchronous reading/polling-based source implementations, like file reading, Kafka, etc.

-The core is the `SourceReaderBase` class, which takes a `SplitReader` and creates fetcher threads running the SplitReader, supporting different consumption threading models.
+The core is the `SourceReaderBase` class, which takes a `SplitReader` and creates fetcher threads running the `SplitReader`, supporting different consumption threading models.

 ### SplitReader